nict-wisdom/rannc/documents/build.rst

 Compiler version
 ----------------

 You must use GCC v5.4 or newer.
-We tested RaNNC with GCC v5.4 and v7.1.
+RaNNC has been tested with GCC v5.4 and v7.1.
-Note that, however, RaNNC must be built complying ABI of PyTorch.
+Note that RaNNC must be built in compliance with ABI of PyTorch.

-RaNNC is built with *Pre-cxx11 ABI* (``_GLIBCXX_USE_CXX11_ABI=0``) as default because PyTorch installed via conda is built with *Pre-cxx11 ABI*.
+RaNNC is built with *Pre-cxx11 ABI* (``_GLIBCXX_USE_CXX11_ABI=0``) as default because PyTorch installed via conda is built with it.
 You can change the ABI setting in ``CMakeLists.txt``.
-PyTorch provides you with a `function <https://pytorch.org/docs/stable/generated/torch.compiled_with_cxx11_abi.html>`_ below to know how the binary is compiled.
+PyTorch provides you with `function <https://pytorch.org/docs/stable/generated/torch.compiled_with_cxx11_abi.html>`_ below to understand how the binary is compiled.

 Build and Install